xregistry/spec/core/spec.md

 If the server supports client-side selection of the latest Version of a Resource (see the [Registry Model](#registry-model)), then the following
 applies:
-- `latestversionid` query parameter MUST be supported and its value (`vID`) is the `id` of Version which is the become the latest Version of the owning Resource
+- `setlatestversionid` query parameter MUST be supported and its value (`vID`) is the `id` of Version which is the become the latest Version of the owning Resource
-- `latestversionid` MAY be specified even if the Version being delete is not currently the latest Version
+- `setlatestversionid` MAY be specified even if the Version being delete is not currently the latest Version
-- If `latestversionid` is present but its value does not match any Version (after the delete operation is completed) then an error MUST be generated and the entire delete MUST be rejected
+- If `setlatestversionid` is present but its value does not match any Version (after the delete operation is completed) then an error MUST be generated and the entire delete MUST be rejected
-- If the latest Version of a Resource is being deleted but `latestversionid` was not specified, then the server MUST choose the next latest version.
-See [Latest Version of a Resource](#latest-version-of-a-resource) for more information
+- If the latest Version of a Resource is being deleted but `setlatestversionid` was not specified, then the server MUST choose the next latest version.
+See
+  [Latest Version of a Resource](#latest-version-of-a-resource) for more information